Credit Requirements Number of Semesters

 MCIS activities and Opportunities Day

-Career Jamboree, Opportunities Day College visits and spring junior meetings
+Career Seminar, Opportunities Day College visits and spring junior meetings

 Students may be considered for early graduation if they have successfully met all requirements, including Lakeville High School credit requirements, State of Minnesota testing requirements, and Career Portfolio requirements.
 Students considering early graduation should meet with their Dean of Students or the LINK12 Lakeville Online Leader Teacher well in advance of their proposed semester of early graduation to discuss options and procedures.

 Students who have not fulfilled all graduation requirements are not eligible to participate in the ISD 194 commencement ceremony.

 Senior academic honors recognition is awarded according to the following criteria:

 – Summa Cum Laude = 4.0 and above GPA

 – Magna Cum Laude = 3.85 – 3.99 GPA

 – Cum Laude = 3.7 – 3.84 GPA

 This honors recognition will be determined by using the cumulative GPA for each senior at the end of the first semester senior year.